Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 General Penalties

-Contravention of any of the seven data protection principles now carries a maximum fine of RM 1,000,000 (approximately USD 210,000) and/or imprisonment for up to 3 years.
-Before the amendments, the maximum fine was RM 300,000 with up to 2 years imprisonment.
+Contravention of any of the seven data protection principles now carries a maximum fine of RM 1,000,000 (approximately USD 210,000 to 225,000 at 2026 exchange rates) and/or imprisonment for up to 3 years.
+Before the Amendment, the maximum was RM 300,000 with up to 2 years imprisonment.

-This penalty applies to both data controllers and, for Security Principle violations, data processors.
+This general penalty applies to data controllers.
+For Security Principle violations, data processors also face direct penalty exposure.

 Specific Offence Penalties

-PDPA violations are treated as quasi-criminal offences in Malaysia.
-This means prosecution is handled through the criminal justice system, with the burden of proof resting on the prosecution to establish guilt beyond reasonable doubt.
-Data subjects who suffer damage as a result of a PDPA violation may also pursue civil claims for compensation, although the PDPA does not specify a statutory right to compensation.
+PDPA violations are treated as quasi-criminal offences.
+Prosecution proceeds through the criminal justice system, with the burden of proof on the prosecution to establish guilt beyond reasonable doubt.
+Data subjects who suffer damage from a PDPA violation may also pursue civil compensation claims, although the PDPA does not specify a statutory right to compensation.

 Compliance Requirements for Organizations